-Professors Braddy, Burlingame, Leach, Past, Small, Sonnichsen; Associate Professors James, Moses, Richeson, Stroud, West; Assistant Professors Birkinshaw, Collingwood, Coltharp, Ehmann, Fugate, Safdari, Smith, Spiese, Waddell; Instructors Berkman, Calhoun, Danz, Esch, Hall, Justice, Lafontaine, Luschei, Penfield, Quarm, Sipiora, Walker, Widmayer, Wright; Teaching Assistants Adams, Barakat, Dugan, English, Evans, A. Finnegan, J. Finnegan, Minton.
+Professors Bhaddy, Burlingame, Leach, Past, Small, Sonnichsen; Associate Professors Caibncboss, James, Richeson, Stroud, West; Assistant Professors Collingwood, Coltharp, Ehmann, Fucate, Malik, Smith, Spiese, Waddell; Instructors Antone, Calhoun, Danz, Hall, Johnson, Justice, LaFontaine, Leeds, Penfield, Quarm, Russell, Sipiora, Stafford, Widmayer, Wright; Teaching Assistants Adams, Armes, Chew, Dugan, Finnegan, Hamilton, Mucchetti, Ramsey.

-- For the degree of Bachelor of Arts and the degree of Bachelor of Science in the Sciences a minimum of twelve semester hours in English are required: English 3101-02 and either 3211-12, 3213-14, or 3215-16. - For the degree of Bachelor of Science in the Engineering fields English 3101-02 and English 3269 are required. - Drama 3357 and 3358 may be counted for English credit. - B.A.
-Degree Specific course requirements for the English major are English 3211-12, 3320, 3321, and twelve other advanced hours in English.
+- For the degree of Bachelor of Arts and the degree of Bachelor of Science in the Sciences a minimum of twelve semester hours in English are required: English 3101-02 and either 3211-12, 3213-14, or 3215-16. - For the degree of Bachelor of Science in the Engineering fields English 3101-02 and English 3269 are required. - B.A.
+Degree Specific course requirements for the English major are English 3211, 3212, 3320, 3321, twelve other advanced hours in English, Philosophy 3104, History 3203, and History 3204.
 A comprehensive English Major Examination is required of all English majors who cannot present, at the time of their intended graduation, a grade average of "C" in all their English courses.
 Consult the English Department Head for details. - Students planning to take graduate work in English are advised to take 3411, 3413, and 3419.

-3101-02 Freshman English
+3101 Freshman English